Cladding Safety Scheme overview

 - works completed

 We’ll ask you to upload a copy of the communications you’ve sent to leaseholders and residents at each key stage.
-Please do not include any personal data about leaseholders and residents with this information.
+Do not include any personal data about leaseholders and residents with this information.

-Leaseholders and residents can find more information on the Cladding Safety Scheme – Information for leaseholders and residents page, which also includes the link to our feedback survey.
+Residents and leaseholders can find more information on the Cladding Safety Scheme – Information for leaseholders and residents page, which also includes the link to our feedback survey.
 We will expect all applicants to ensure that leaseholders and residents are aware of the survey and are encouraged to feed back on their experiences.

 Leaseholders can get specialist advice to understand their rights through the Leasehold Advisory Service (LEASE).
 Although leaseholders should contact their Responsible Entity with queries about their specific building, LEASE may act as a point of contact for leaseholders with general questions about their leases, rights, or the CSS.
 More information on LEASE, including how to contact them, is available on their website.

-Finally, the Building Safety Act 2022 includes provisions on engagement with leaseholders and residents, set out under Section 91.
-We will update this section of the guidance as provisions come into force.
+Finally, the Building Safety Act 2022 includes provisions on engagement with leaseholders and residents, set out under Section 91 which came into force in January 2024.

-We’ll ask you to upload a sample/copy of the communications you’ve sent to leaseholders and residents at each key stage.
-Please do not include any personal data about leaseholders and residents with this information.
+We’ll ask you to upload a sample and, or, copy of the communications you’ve sent to leaseholders and residents at each key stage.
+Do not include any personal data about leaseholders and residents with this information.

 Fund structure and administration